s5k6/shelltalk/Why_the_Shell.md

     program.
 C-c makes the terminal (FIXME make clear to be vague about “terminal”) send a signal SIGINT to its child process, while C-d makes it flush stdin.
 Write your own `cat`.

-  * The seven kinds of expansion: bash(1) /^EXPANSION

-  * Difference between shell variables and environment variables.

 Further Reading: